“Expert Chronic Pain Care – Over 80 + Five-Star Reviews”

 Do Pelvic Floor Muscles Work By Themselves?

-Do pelvic floor muscles work by themselves?
+Do the pelvic floor muscles work on their own?

 Short answer: No — the pelvic floor muscles do not work in isolation.